-The market price for our common stock is based on the assumed initial public offering price of \$ per share, the midpoir This stock option is also subject to performance-based vesting criteria as described in "-Grants of Plan-Based Awards Table. per share, the midpoint of the price range on the cover page of this prospectus.
+The market price for our common stock is based on the initial public offering price of \$18.00 per share.

+This stock option is also subject to performance-based vesting criteria as described in "-Grants of Plan-Based Awards Table."